arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/creating-basic-face-filter/content.md

 ## The Haar Cascade Algorithm

-By harnessing the power of machine vision algorithms objects can be detected in a camera stream.
+By harnessing the power of machine vision algorithms, objects can be detected in a camera stream.
 Those algorithms can be trained to detect the desired type of object.
-In this tutorial you will use a machine learning based approach called Haar Cascade to detect faces.
+In this tutorial, you will use a machine learning based approach called Haar Cascade to detect faces.

 ![The Haar Cascade process for detecting faces](assets/por_openmv_haar_cascade.svg)

-This approach uses a cascade algorithm that has multiple stages where the output from one stage acts as additional information for the next stage in the cascade.
+This approach uses a cascade algorithm that has multiple stages, where the output from one stage acts as additional information for the next stage in the cascade.
 The different stages are responsible for detecting edges, lines, contrast checks and calculating pixel values in a given image.
-Larger areas of the image are checked first in the earlier stages followed by more numerous and smaller area checks in later stages.
+Larger areas of the image are checked first in the earlier stages, followed by more numerous and smaller area checks in later stages.
 The Haar Cascade function provided by OpenMV allows to specify the amount of stages.
-Fewer stages make the detection faster while leading to more false positives.
+Fewer stages make the detection faster, while leading to more false positives.

-The built-in Haar Cascade model for faces was trained with hundreds of images containing faces that are labeled as such and images that don't contain faces labeled differently.
+The built-in Haar Cascade model for faces was trained with hundreds of images containing faces that are labeled as such and images that do not contain faces labeled differently.
 That allows the algorithm to distinguish such images after it is being trained.

 ## Instructions

 ### Creating the Face Detection Script

-For this tutorial you will be using the OpenMV IDE along with the OpenMV firmware on your Portenta H7 to build the face detection script.
-If this is your first time using the Vision Carrier and OpenMV we recommend you to take a look at the "Configuring the Development Environment" section inside the [Blob Detection tutorial](https://docs.arduino.cc/tutorials/portenta-vision-shield/blob-detection) to configure the development environment.
+For this tutorial, you will be using the OpenMV IDE along with the OpenMV firmware on your Portenta H7 to build the face detection script.
+If this is your first time using the Portenta Vision Shield and OpenMV, we recommend you to take a look at the "Configuring the Development Environment" section inside the [Blob Detection tutorial](https://docs.arduino.cc/tutorials/portenta-vision-shield/blob-detection) to configure the development environment.

 ### 1. The Basic Setup

-Attach your Vision Carrier to your Portenta H7 and open the **OpenMV** Editor.
+Attach your Portenta Vision Shield to your Portenta H7 and open the **OpenMV** Editor.
 For this tutorial, you will create a new script that is based on the face detection example provided by OpenMV.
 Create a new script by clicking the "New File" button in the toolbar on the left side and save it as **face_detection.py**.

 ### 2. Importing the Modules